thirdfi/index-fund-contracts/README.md

 ## Products

+### Blockchain Network Index (BNI)

+Blockchain Network is a tokenised crypto index fund which tracks major Layer 1 Blockchain Network utility tokens, such as AVAX, NEAR, MATIC.
+An innovative fund to get ahead of the crypto market.

 ### Low-risk Crypto Index (LCI)

 Low-risk Crypto Index is a tokenised crypto index fund which tracks major stablecoins, such as USDC, USDT, DAI.
 Low risk but stable profit in your portfolio.